The Bard of Aylesbury is a role created and curated by Unbound, in partnership with Aylesbury Town Council.

 Bards are called upon to offer a moment of creativity or culture.
 Their job is to celebrate the parish and all that happens within it through a creative medium.

 Bards serve an annual term in the role before passing on the mantle to a new performer.
-The Bard of Aylesbury for 2025-2026 is Patrick Cline, whom many may recognise from appearances in Unbound productions, as well as his charity cosplay work at several local events.
-Patrick will be spending his term attending special occasions and venues around the town, and celebrating them through poems, stories, and songs!
+The Bard of Aylesbury for 2026-2027 is Hannah Rogers, whom many will recognise from appearances in Unbound productions and as a member of the QPAC team.
+Hannah will be spending her term attending special occasions and venues around the town, and celebrating them through poems and stories!

 If you're holding an event in Aylesbury and would like the bard to make an appearance, then get in touch!
 The bard can perform a range of duties from formal readings at special occasions, to helping open events or venues with a specially-written poem.
 These occasions can - availability allowing - be booked for free, and are coordinated by Unbound and Queens Park Arts Centre.